In this blog post, you’ll learn how to make this simple dried stovetop simmering potpourri using dried herbs, spices, and citrus!

 Read below for tips on dehydrating citrus, the perfect simmering potpourri blend, and how to batch it all up into the perfect handmade gift!

-Learn how to make your own stovetop potpourri to give as a beautiful handmade Christmas gift!
-Download my free printable gift tags to go along with this lovely holiday gift!
+Learn how to make your own Christmas stovetop potpourri gifts to give as a beautiful handmade Christmas gift!
+This recipe is the perfect DIY Christmas gift that will fill your whole house with amazing scents, creating a cozy holiday spirit.
+Download my free printable tag to go along with this lovely holiday gift!

 What ingredients are in stovetop potpourri?